ADU-21/nodejs_best_practices/README.md

+# This is out of use..
+And the test.sh is test for eval ...

 # Nodejs Best Practices

 In order to protect system security, easy management, easy collaboration, we have developed the following guidelines: